 On my last trip to Benidorm, I spent several hours wandering around the city simply photographing buildings.
-Hotels, apartment buildings, cafes – Benidorm has some of the most beautiful retro (and yes, kitch-iest) buildings in Spain.
-Don’t let anyone else tell you otherwise.
+Hotels, apartment buildings, shops, cafes – Benidorm has some of the most beautiful retro (and yes, kitch-iest) buildings in Spain.
+And don’t let anyone else tell you otherwise.